 - Technology Detail

-This is a more detailed analysis of the operator’s supplier relationships and how the technology fits in to the existing OTT delivery mechanism.
+It’s a more detailed analysis of the operator’s supplier relationships and how the technology fits in to the existing OTT delivery mechanism.
 This will include dates of roll-outs or implementations, which has a direct bearing on replenishment cycles and when fresh RFPs may emerge.

 - Trends and analysis